KimDodds25/Work-Samples/README.md

 Test data and instructions on how to run code are included in the folder for each project.

+LING 566: Syntax for Computational Linguistics

+    - Example of HPSG feature structures and syntax trees

 LING 571: Deep Processing for NLP: